jconnorbuilds/pokedex-memory-game/README.md

 ### Security

+#### Security Rules

-The current implementation uses a very broad security rules to allow read and write to any document as long as the user is logged in.
+The current implementation uses security rules to allow read and write to any document, as long as the user is logged in (authenticated) and the database collection represented by the user's UID matches the authenticated user's UID.

-Consideration: This needs to be more strictly scoped to give fewer permissions to the user.
+#### reCAPTCHA

+For further security, I would have liked to incorporate reCAPTCHA v3, possibly using the react-google-recaptcha-v3 component.
+I considered implementing it for this challenge but would rather spend some time understanding how it works before implementing.

 ## Favorites